OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 October 2021.md

 - "Mexico Falls" prediction relates to an earthquake.
 - **Wind patterns** have shifted, becoming more compact and inconsistent.
 - Wind-based energy is unreliable under changing climate conditions.
+- 53% chance of a significant California earthquake within a year.

 ---

 ## Health, Diet, and Supplements